Stationary states of an active Brownian particle in a harmonic trap: The Fokker-Planck equation and its solution

 In terms of the original variables, the equivalent relation is

 We now show that, using the relation in Eq.~\ref{eq:u_bar}, a closed mathematical form for $\Phi(r)$ can be derived in this limit, under minimal assumptions.
-Note that, in this limit, activity is dominant and therefore the solutions are expected to be strongly non-equilibrium, stationary state distributions.
+Note that, in this activity-dominated limit, the solutions are expected to be strongly non-equilibrium, stationary state distributions.

 In order to solve for the distribution $\Phi(r)$, let us multiply Eq. \ref{eq:stationaryFPE} by the velocity $\textbf{v}$ in Eq.~\ref{eq:v} and integrate over $\hat{\textbf u}$, which leads to the equation